East Frisian Tea

 Place kluntje in the cup.
 Pour in hot tea, listening for the crackle, until 1/2-3/4 full.
 After the turbulence subsides, use a Sahneloffel (small cream ladle) to pour heavy cream along the inside of the cup.
 The cream will fall down into the cup, but rise creating a cloud effect, with some settling on the top.

 The spoon is not used for stirring, allowing the three layers of flavor to be experienced.
 First the creamy (“sky”), then the tea infusion (“water”) and finally the sweetness of the sugar (”land”).
-After three cups, if you don't want more tea, place your spoon in the cup so the server knows not to give you more tea.

 The server usually takes the first pour, presumed to be the weakest, then serves around the table.
 It's best to finish each cup so that the next isn't too "muddy" looking.
 A good server monitors the number of cups.